-My school is at the bottom of the pay scale as far as native-speaker teachers go in Thailand, giving me 20,000 baht ($500) a month in salary.
-With daily private lessons included, this rises to around $800 a month, still far below Bangkok Language School pay.
+My school did not pay much, giving me 20,000 baht a month in salary.
+Supplemented with daily private lessons included, this rises to around $800 a month, still far below what Bangkok Language School pays.
 As a public school, Klaeng “Wittaysathaworn” simply doesn’t have the resources to compete with the private schools, so living with a host family is a way to create a better overall compensation package.
 My host family is one of the best parts of my experience.
 I have learned to both speak and read Thai passably well, and I have gained a far better understanding of Thai people and their culture than I would have on my own.

 This envelopment in and discovery of a new culture, of course, is one of the primary reasons for seeking a career as an English teacher to begin with.
 Utilizing programs such as LanguageCorps and organizations like TEFL International can ease the transition into a foreign culture and give you the tools necessary to be an effective teacher.

 For More Info

 LanguageCorps is the program I attended and offers programs around the world.

 TEFL International offers a variety of teacher-training programs in countries around the world.
 Internationally